Vuyani-Magibisela/vuyaniM01/cline_docs/currentTask.md

 - The Clients page has been successfully implemented with both desktop and mobile views.
 - Mobile navigation with burger menu has been implemented across the site.
 - Dark/light mode switching now functions correctly on all existing pages.
-- The next section to develop according to the roadmap is the "Projects" page, which will showcase different project categories based on skill sets.
+- The projects section has been successfully implemented with both desktop and mobile views.
+- Currently working on the Blog section

 ## Next Steps